 A clear takeaway.
 "Format for scanning, not for reading."
 Give people something to remember and share.

 A personal reflection.
 "I wish someone had told me this three years ago."
-Vulnerability lands well on LinkedIn when it is genuine.
+Vulnerability lands well when it is genuine.

 What to avoid: "Agree?" at the end of every post.
 It is lazy, everyone does it, and people scroll past it reflexively.
-Also avoid "Thoughts?" - it is "Agree?" wearing a slightly nicer shirt.
+Also avoid "Thoughts?", which is "Agree?" wearing a slightly nicer shirt.

-If you are trying to grow your LinkedIn following, the close is where that growth happens.
+If you are trying to grow your LinkedIn following, the close is the trigger.
 Comments are the mechanism.
-Your close is the trigger.

 Formatting elements that move real numbers